-With a city population of 300,000 people (about 600,000 in the metropolitan area), Lexington supports myriad cultural attractions, including an opera, two ballet companies, Broadway theater productions, a philharmonic orchestra, and countless art galleries.
+With a city population of over 300,000 people (about 500,000 in the metropolitan statistical area), Lexington supports myriad cultural attractions, including an opera, two ballet companies, Broadway theater productions, a philharmonic orchestra, and countless art galleries.
 The city is alive with talented bluegrass, country, jazz, blues, and rock musicians.
-Sports fans are blessed with extensive University of Kentucky offerings - Wildcat basketball, the most winning college team in history, and football; local fare, like the Lexington Legends minor league baseball team or ROCK (Rollergirls of Central Kentucky) roller derby; and for Major League Football and Baseball the nearby Cincinnati Bengals and Reds.
+Sports fans are blessed with extensive University of Kentucky offerings - Wildcat basketball, the most winning college team in history, and football; local fare, like the Lexington Legends minor league baseball team; and for Major League Football and Baseball the nearby Cincinnati Bengals and Reds.

 Surrounded by rolling hills and scenic horse farms, Lexington is known for its natural beauty and moderate weather.
 The area offers a wide variety of activities for outdoor enthusiasts, ranging from canoeing on the nearby Kentucky River and hiking in the famous Red River Gorge to biking through horse country.
 World-class white water rafting and caving are also within easy striking distance.
-More leisurely pursuits include afternoons at Keeneland Racetrack, Gallery Hop, making the rounds on Kentucky's Bourbon Trail or skating downtown at the new outdoor ice rink.
+More leisurely pursuits include afternoons at Keeneland Racetrack, Gallery Hop, making the rounds on Kentucky's Bourbon Trail or skating downtown at the outdoor ice rink.

 Founded in 1865, UK is Kentucky's flagship academic institution.
-The university has slightly more than 30,000 students (about 22,000 undergraduate students and 9,000 graduate students, representing over 111 countries.
-The main campus encompasses about 800 acres near historic downtown Lexington, including a large arboretum.
+The university has slightly more than 30,000 students (about 22,000 undergraduate students and 8,000 graduate students), representing over 100 countries.
+The main campus encompasses over 800 acres near historic downtown Lexington, including a large arboretum.
 The W. T. Young Library is renowned for its superb architecture, holdings (3.5 million volumes), and endowment.
 Academic support facilities are significant, as are athletic facilities available for student use.
 A new state-of-the-art $700 million university hospital opened in 2011 and today over one billion dollars in new construction is underway - including a $200 million student center, a $265 million research building, and a total renovation of the business school.
 This is on top of $500 million for new student dormitories and a major upgrade in 2015 of sports facilities.

 Patterson School students are able to take advantage of UK's wide range of academic programs and offerings.
 Kentucky is one of only a few universities to house on a single campus separate colleges of Agriculture, Arts and Sciences, Business and Economics, Communications and Information Studies, Design, Education, Engineering, Fine Arts, Law, Medicine, Pharmacy, Public Health, and Social Work.

-UK is in the midst of a strategic effort to become one of the nation's top 20 public research universities.
-In 2007, the university completed a billion dollar fund raising campaign to ensure its facilities and programs can meet the challenges of the 21st century.
-The Patterson School is integral to that effort, educating future global leaders determined to make a difference.
+UK is in the midst of a strategic effort to become one of the nation's top public research universities.
+The university has already completed a billion dollar fund raising campaign to ensure its facilities and programs can meet the challenges of the 21st century.
+The Patterson School is integral to that noble goal, educating future global leaders determined to make a difference.